 - What is inbound and outbound marketing in digital marketing?

-i) Inbound marketing
+i) What is inbound marketing

-ii) Outbound marketing
+ii) What is outbound marketing

 - Inbound vs outbound marketing: which is better?

-i) What are the pros and cons of outbound marketing?
+i) Pros and cons of outbound marketing

-ii) What are the pros and cons of inbound marketing?
+ii) Pros and cons of inbound marketing

 - Choosing the right marketing strategy for your business